 Pricing for Wisdom Teeth Removal in The Villages, FL

 By having their wisdom teeth removed, patients can prevent costly dental treatment later in life.
-The price of the procedure will depend on several factors, including the complexity of extraction and the number of wisdom teeth a patient needs to have extracted; this can actually vary person to person.
+The price of the procedure will depend on several factors, including the complexity of extraction and the number of wisdom teeth a patient needs to have extracted.
+These factors can vary from person to person.

-Some other factors are whether the teeth are impacted, whether an insurance company will cover costs, and the age at which a patient receives treatment.
+Some other factors include whether the teeth are impacted, if and how an insurance company will cover costs, and at what age a patient would receive treatment.
 During your visit to our practice, we can discuss these factors as well as answer any other questions you have.

-If you have a child entering the teen years or if you are experiencing oral health problems that may be related to your third molars, Central Florida Oral & Facial Surgery online or by phone in The Villages, FL with Dr. Jaffal and talk to him about wisdom teeth removal.
+If you have a child entering the teen years or if you are experiencing oral health problems that may be related to your third molars, Central Florida Oral, Facial and Periodontal Surgery can help.
+Schedule your consultation in The Villages, FL with Dr. Jaffal and talk to him about wisdom teeth removal.
 Contact us online or call (352) 391-5550.
 Find more information on our video learning center.